 You never know who needed to have that message that day to begin their own relationship with God.
 Weddings have a way of reminding people their need for love and relationship.

-The vows can sometimes be taken lightly and jokes made to lighten the mood.
+The wedding vows can sometimes be taken lightly and jokes made to lighten the mood.
 But the truth is, the vows are commitments made before God to love, honor and care for one another for LIFE!

 That’s no joke.